I've had some very honest conversations recently with people who are contemplating homeschool, but just don't think they can do it.

 There are so many things I've learned, but here are the top ten ~ and they are ten things I am willing to bet might be true of YOU, too.

-1. I have learned that there is much joy in laying aside what I thought were my "dreams" and focusing on my children.
+1. There is much joy in laying aside what I thought were my "dreams" and focusing on my children.

 It's interesting that my dreams have shifted and are better than I could have imagined... and some are coming true!
 A well meaning family member told me I would probably regret homeschooling because my life would just be my kids.